Aptin®

 Overdose

-Information regarding overdose with Vildagliptin is limited.
 In the event of an overdose, supportive management is recommended.
-Vildagliptin cannot be removed by hemodialysis.
-However, the major hydrolysis metabolite (LAY 151) can be removed by hemodialysis.
+Vildagliptin cannot be removed by haemodialysis.
+However, the major hydrolysis metabolite (LAY151) can be removed by haemodialysis.

 Preparation